Class Scheduling Tips

 Special booklets (available at the WKU Store).
 Often required to take an exam in classes.

 An administrative division that coordinates activities of several academic departments.
-WKU has six undergraduate colleges with a dean overseeing each.
+WKU has five undergraduate colleges with a dean overseeing each.

 Numbers assigned to classes to show their level of difficulty or depth/breadth of study.
 A 100-level class is less difficult or broader in scope than a 200-level class.